Dead Horses due to Beetles

 Alfalfa affected by the poison may or may not have visible beetles in it.
 Veterinarians recommend that horse owners monitor their animals and contact their veterinarian if any of these signs are observed after eating alfalfa: inflammation, colic, straining, elevated temperature, depression, blood in the urine, increased heart rate and respiration, dehydration, sweating, diarrhea, and death.

-Owners that purchased alfalfa from Murphy Farm Hay and Feed or Jones Farm Hay and Feed are encouraged to stop using it and return it to where purchased.
+Owners that purchased alfalfa from Murphy Farm Hay and Feed or Jones Farm Hay and Feed are encouraged to stop using it.